-- 5. The City's target for intensification, defined as the minimum proportion of new residential growth in the urban area to be achieved through intensification, is 40% of new dwellings, averaged over the period 2006-2031.
+- 5. The City's target for intensification, defined as the minimum proportion of new residential growth in the urban area to be achieved through intensification, is 40% of new dwelling units, averaged over the period 2006-2031.
 The target will be 36% between 2006 and 2011, 40% between 2011 and 2021, and 44% between 2021 and 2031. - 6.
-Minimum density targets, expressed in jobs and people per gross hectare, are set out in Figure 2.4 and applied to those target areas with the greatest potential to support the rapid transit network: - a.
+Minimum density targets, expressed in jobs and people per gross hectare, are set out in Figure 2.3 and applied to those target areas with the greatest potential to support the rapid transit network: - a.
 The Central Area: - b.
 Mixed-Use Centres at locations that coincide with key transfer stations between LRT and BRT; - c.
-Mixed-Use Centres where a large amount of development exists today; - Town Centres, where intensification is required to eventually support the extension of light rail.
+Mixed-Use Centres where a large amount of development exists today; - d.
+Town Centres, where intensification is required to eventually support the extension of light rail.
 It is not anticipated that these targets will be reached by 2031; - e.
-Arterial Mainstreets inside the Greenbelt.
+Arterial Mainstreets inside the Greenbelt; - f.
+The Riverside South Community Core as designated in the Riverside South Community Design Plan.